-In March 2005, we acquired a 15.0% interest in the capital of TCL through VDL.
-We have since divested the majority of our interest in TCL and as of December 31, 2020, we had a 2.33% interest in the outstanding ordinary shares of TCL, which has further reduced to 2.02% as of February 28, 2021.
+- In March 2005, we acquired a 15.0% interest in the capital of TCL through Venture Delta Limited ("Venture Delta" or "VDL").
+We have since divested the majority of our interest in TCL and as of December 31, 2021, we had a 0.18% interest in the outstanding ordinary shares of TCL, which has further reduced to 0.08% as of February 28, 2022.
 See "Item 3.
-Key Information - Selected Financial Data - Relating to our interest in TCL."

-In February 2006, we acquired debt and equity securities in HLGE through two wholly-owned subsidiaries.
-Our shareholding in HLGE has changed through various transactions and as of December 31, 2012, we had a 48.9% interest in the outstanding ordinary shares of HLGE, which has remained unchanged as of February 28, 2021.
+Key Information Selected Financial Data Relating to our interest in TCL." - In February 2006, we acquired debt and equity securities in HLGE through two wholly-owned subsidiaries.
+Our shareholding in HLGE has changed through various transactions and as of December 31, 2012, we had a 48.9% interest in the outstanding ordinary shares of HLGE, which has remained unchanged as of February 28, 2022.